rg15697/moodora/README.md

-# Movie Mood Recommender App
+# Moodora – Mood & Context Based Movies recommender

 A Flask web application that recommends movies based on your current mood using TMDb and OMDb APIs.